-CBP Project Number Description 2017/18 Actions Towards Completion 3.1 Establish a Community Engagement Panel Establish a Community Engagement Panel as a key element of the City's engagement and consultation framework based upon learnings from the Strategic Community Plan community engagement campaign.
+CBP Project Description 2107/18 Actions Towards Completion Number 3.1 Establish a Community Engagement Panel Establish a Community Engagement Panel as a key element of the City's engagement and consultation framework based upon learnings from the Strategic Community Plan community engagement campaign.
 A Community Engagement Panel was established and consulted during the Imagine Vincent community engagement campaign and other key corporate projects.
-3.2 Prepare a Community Engagement Strategy and Revised Community Consultation Policy Prepare a Community Engagement Strategy and revised Community Consultation Policy as the key framework for speaking and listening to our community.
-A draft Consultation Policy and associated documents were prepared in the 2017/18 financial year.
+3.2 Prepare a Community Engagement Strategy A draft Consultation Policy and and Revised Community Consultation Policy associated documents were Prepare a Community Engagement Strategy and revised Community Consultation Policy as the key framework for speaking and listening to our community. prepared in the 2017/18 financial year.
 This project will continue into 2018/19.

-CBP Project Number Description 2017/18 Actions Towards Completion 3.3 Establish a City of Vincent Marketing Plan Develop a detailed three year marketing plan based on key outcomes within the Strategic Community Plan, including a new corporate brand that reflects Council's objectives and Strategic Community Plan (SCP) outcomes, along with a structured annual planner of all key events and activities.
+3.3 Establish a City of Vincent Marketing Plan Develop a detailed three year marketing plan based on key outcomes within the Strategic Community Plan, including a new corporate brand that reflects Council's objectives and Strategic Community Plan (SCP) outcomes, along with a structured annual planner of all key events and activities.
 The marketing strategy will roll out following endorsement of the Strategic Community Plan in 2018/19.
 5.2 Review and Upgrade the City's Website, Councillor Portal and Intranet Phased implementation of further improvements to the City's website, including online payments, self-service tools and further enhanced mobile functionality for customers, as well as a dedicated Councillor portal and improved Administration intranet In 2017/18, we rolled out new corporate, Beatty Park, Library and internal websites.
 To reduce the financial cost, we collaborated on the WALGA supported Council Connect Content Management System.
-5.3 Implement a Revised Customer Request Management System Review and upgrade the Customer Request Management (CRM) System to improve responsiveness to reported issues.
-Following the implementation of our updated Costumer Service Standards and process in August 2017, we began the process of developing an updated CRM to replace the out- of-date CARS system.
+5.3 Implement a Revised Customer Request Following the implementation of 5.5 Management System our updated Costumer Service Standards and process in August 2017, we began the process of